Yunukas/ServletExample/README.md

-This is the backend of the android calculator app.
+## Backend of the android calculator app.

 For the android calculator app please visit :